Revisiting $\Lambda$CDM extensions in light of re-analyzed CMB data: Methodology

 with $A_s$ the amplitude of the power spectrum, $n_s$ the spectral index and $k_0=0.05\text{Mpc}^{-1}$ the pivot scale.
 As our goal is to check the tensions and anomalies between different datasets and re-analysis, we study the standard model of cosmology, the so-called $\Lambda$CDM model together with some commonly studied extensions.
 The background evolution of all the models under study can be generally described by the following expression of the Hubble function

-where $\Omega_\gamma$ represents the present value of the photons density parameter, $\Omega_k$ is the curvature parameter, $\Omega_\nu(a)$ encodes the contribution from massive and massless neutrinos and $\Omega_{\text{DE}}(a)$ contains the contribution of the dark energy fluid.
+where $\Omega_\gamma$ represents the present value of the photon density parameter, $\Omega_k$ is the curvature parameter, $\Omega_\nu(a)$ encodes the contribution from massive and massless neutrinos and $\Omega_{\text{DE}}(a)$ contains the contribution of the dark energy fluid.

 {\bf $\Lambda$CDM+$\Omega_k$}: In this model, the spatial hypersurfaces are not assumed to be flat.
-This implies changes in the calculation of cosmological distances, as well as, modifications in the shape of the power spectrum of primordial fluctuations where we assume the same parametrization as the one used by the Planck Collaboration\cite{Planck:2018vyg,deCruzPerez:2022hfr}:
+This implies changes in the calculation of cosmological distances, as well as modifications in the shape of the power spectrum of primordial fluctuations where we assume the same parametrization as the one used by the Planck Collaboration \cite{Planck:2018vyg,deCruzPerez:2022hfr}:

 where $q^2=k^2+K^2$ is the wave-number for the non-flat $\Lambda$CDM model and $K=-(H_0^2/c^2)\Omega_k$ accounts for the curvature.
 See \cite{Sanz-Wuhl:2024uvi} for the role of the assumed value of $\Omega_k$ in the fiducial cosmology.